-- 1. Recreational developments and uses shall be aesthetically pleasing and shall consider the use and enjoyment of adjacent and nearby properties. - 2.
-Prior to making a recommendation to the Approving Authority regarding the allocation of land dedication, money in lieu of dedication or a combination thereof to satisfy Municipal Reserve requirements as a condition of subdivision approval, Council shall consider the recreational needs of the area. - 3.
-Land dedication shall be directed to areas that provide open space recreational opportunities and the development of integrated trail systems and continuous pedestrian linkages. - 4.
-Partnership agreements may be considered with Saskatoon, the Meewasin Valley Authority or local community organizations to jointly develop and support recreational amenities, community services and emergency services. - 5.
-General development standards for recreational development shall be applied through the Zoning Bylaw respecting building setbacks, off-street parking, loading facilities, signage, landscaping and all other relevant standards intended to minimize interference with traffic on the rural roadways and enhance the environment and use of property.
+o. i comprenensive Development Neview.
+Comprehensive Development Review Required A Comprehensive Development Review shall be completed by any person proposing to rezone or subdivide land for new recreational development prior to consideration of the application by Council.
+The review shall be undertaken according to the standards provided in the Zoning Bylaw and shall address all matters of land use integration, potential conflict mitigation and the provision of services to the development.
+The geographic area and the extent of analysis considered within the review shall be determined by the complexity and the potential offsite effects of the development application but at a minimum shall encompass all adjacent properties including all properties contained within existing adjacent multi-parcel subdivisions.
+6.2 Development and Servicing Policies: Use and Enjoyment of Adjacent Properties Recreational developments and uses shall be aesthetically pleasing and shall consider the use and enjoyment of adjacent and nearby properties.
+Municipal Reserve Dedication 2.
+Prior to making a recommendation to the Approving Authority regarding the allocation of land dedication, money in lieu of dedication or a combination thereof to satisfy Municipal Reserve requirements as a condition of subdivision approval, Council shall consider the recreational needs of the area.
+Trail Systems and Pedestrian Linkages Encouraged 3.
+Land dedication shall be directed to areas that provide open space recreational opportunities and the development of integrated trail systems and continuous pedestrian linkages.
+Partnership Agreements Partnership agreements may be considered with Saskatoon, the Meewasin Valley Authority or local community organizations to jointly develop and support recreational amenities, community services and emergency services.
+Development Standards in Zoning Bylaw General development standards for recreational development shall be applied through the Zoning Bylaw respecting building setbacks, off- street parking, loading facilities, signage, landscaping and all other relevant standards intended to minimize interference with traffic on the rural roadways and enhance the environment and use of property.